sheraz2000/sheraz-demo/README.md

 # sheraz-demo
-this is a demo for Git and Github class
+T  his is a demo for Git and Github class